Nektar Therapeutics Annual Shareholders Meeting Transcript

 Mark A. Wilson - Nektar Therapeutics - Senior VP, General Counsel & Secretary

-As in past years, we will conduct the business portion of our meeting first and answer questions at the end of the meeting.
+Before we begin, I would like to introduce the members of our Board of Directors who are with us today: Rob Chess, the Chairman of the Board; Jeff Ajer; Myriam J. Curet; Karin Eastham; Scott Greer; Howard Robin, who is also our President and CEO; and Roy Whitfield.

-Before we begin, I would like to introduce the members of our Board of Directors who are with us today: Rob Chess, the Chairman of the Board; Jeff Ajer, Myriam Curet; Karin Eastham; R. Scott Greer; Lutz Lingnau; Howard Robin, who is also our
+Also in attendance today are certain members of Nektar's executive team.
+Kevin Brodbeck, Senior Vice President of Manufacturing; Gil Labrucherie, Senior Vice President, Chief Operating Officer and Chief

 Nektar Therapeutics Annual Shareholders Meeting Transcript